emlased/Redbrick_UTHSCSA/README.md

 ## Creating a Project

+A RedBrick project workflow can be customized according to team needs.
+The appendix of this document will include workflow recommendations for various project types.

 ### Workflow Stages
 - **Pre-Review**: Optional stage for evaluating data before labeling.
   - The reviewer can remove studies of poor quality from the labeling pool.
+- **Pre-Label**: Optional stage that allows for studies to be given preliminary label prior to official labeling stage.
 - **Single Labeling**: Studies are labeled once by each annotator.
 - **Multiple Labeling**: Studies receive several labels, and **Similarity Scores** identify discrepancies for review.
   - **Single Output Labeling**: Manual or automated data merge stage to select the best labels.